 For the most part, my life is perfectly routine, with perfect daily rituals that make me happy.
 I go on the same perfect vacations, even note hotel rooms I especially enjoy so I can book them once again.
 When you find something you like why change?

-“Why don’t you do something different?
+Noticing my perfect ritual, one day my friend challenges ,“Why don’t you do something different?
 Go somewhere new?
-Expand your horizons,” my friend interrogated me as if I had committed a social crime.
+Expand your horizons,” she says as if I had committed a social crime.